Three 6 Mafia: 1997–2000: Chapter 2: World Domination and When the Smoke Clears: Sixty 6 Sixty 1

-In 1999, Tear Da Club Up Thugz, a subgroup of Three 6 Mafia members in the founding trio of DJ Paul, Juicy J, and Lord Infamous, released CrazyNDaLazDayz, which is recognized as one of if not the first album made entirely in the "crunk" production style.
-The album included Juicy J's solo, "Slob On My Knob", and went on to be certified Gold by the RIAA.
+In 1999, Tear da Club up Thugz, a subgroup of Three 6 Mafia members in the founding trio of DJ Paul, Juicy J, and Lord Infamous, released CrazyNDaLazDayz, which is recognized as one of if not the first album made entirely in the "crunk" production style.
+The album included Juicy J's solo "Slob on My Knob" and went on to be certified Gold by the RIAA.
 CrazyNDaLazDayz peaked at no. 18 on the Billboard Top 200 music chart.
-Later that year group member Koopsta Knicca's debut album, Da Devil's Playground: Underground Solo, was released independently, though like all the Hypnotize Minds albums, was still produced by DJ Paul and Juicy J.
+Later that year, group member Koopsta Knicca's debut album, Da Devil's Playground: Underground Solo, was released independently, although like all the Hypnotize Minds albums, was still produced by DJ Paul and Juicy J.